 Those words have come out of my own mouth, and if we’re honest MOST of us didn’t plan on being where we are today.
 But, sometimes plans change, and when this happens we have a choice to make.

 Do we embrace it?
 Or resent it?

 You see, out of the dozens of homeschool moms who have come in and out of our local homeschool group there have been a few who just didn’t like homeschooling.
 It wasn’t in their plan, and they didn’t want to do it.
+And everyone knew it.

 And everyone knew it.

-You know what the biggest difference between those two types of moms was?
+Do you know what the biggest difference between those two types of moms was?

 If homeschooling wasn’t the plan, you may be shell-shocked.
 You may be overwhelmed, and you may be slightly resentful at the change in plans homeschooling has brought to your life.
 But you know what?

 You have a choice to make.
 And how homeschooling goes relies a lot on how you choose to handle it.